datbos/image-multi-class-weights/README.md

 #### Image-Multi-Class-Data-Analysis

--Procesing of Raw CSV data into a dataframe according to the sorting class.
+- Procesing of Raw CSV data into a dataframe according to the sorting class.
 Analysis of the data showing histograms, Input variable correlation heat maps and histogram correlation plots
 #### Image-Multi-Class-Image-Transform

--Transform images to increase data set and add variability to avoid overfitting of small data sets.
+- Transform images to increase data set and add variability to avoid overfitting of small data sets.
 This variation shows sample of transformed images according to transform settings.
 #### Image-Multi-Class-Image-Confusion
--Confusion matrix for multi class CNN to clearafy the distribution of class predictions.
+- Confusion matrix for multi class CNN to clearafy the distribution of class predictions.
 #### Image-Multi-Class-Weights
--For multi-class datasets with an uneven distribution of classes, weights for each class according to degree of underrepresentaion.
+- For multi-class datasets with an uneven distribution of classes, weights for each class according to degree of underrepresentaion.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.